rubyfu/RubyFu/module_0x4__web_kungfu/ruby2javascript.md

 ## CoffeeScript
 [CoffeeScript][1] is a programming language that transcompiles to JavaScript.
 It adds syntactic sugar inspired by Ruby, Python and Haskell in an effort to enhance JavaScript's brevity and readability.

-**Ruby** CoffeeScript gem is a bridge to the official CoffeeScript compiler.

 ### Quick CoffeeScript Review